jakobzhao/geog371/labs/lab03/readme.md

 L.tileLayer('http://{s}.basemaps.cartocdn.com/light_all/{z}/{x}/{y}.png').addTo(mymap);
 ```

-If you are using Atom, please press the Google chrome button on the top right, you should see a basic map showing the extent of Oregon in Google chrome.
+If you are using Atom, please open up the atom live server, and then navigate to the map1.html.
+If you follow the default setting of Atom, the url address of map1.html should be `https://localhost:3000/labs/lab03/map1.html`.

 ![](img/map1.jpg)